The-Wishlist-Co/docs/Common_Fields/address.md

 `phone` - The customer's phone number at this address.

-`province` - The customer's region name.
-Typically a province, a state, or a prefecture.
+`postcode` - The customer's postcode or zip.

-`province_code` - The two-letter code for the customer's region.
+`province` - The customer's region or state name.

-`zip` - The customer's postal code, also known as zip, postcode, Eircode, etc.
+`province_code` - The abbreviation for the customer's province or state.